-What if I have a legal question or I decide I want legal advice during a mediation session?
+What if I have a legal question or I decide I want legal advice during a session?

-As a neutral and independent mediator, Shane McClure is committed to excellence in mediation, and focuses on building and maintaining effective communication between parties in order to work towards realistic and compatible goals in a peaceful and productive manner.
+As a neutral and independent party, Shane McClure is committed to excellence in mediation, and focuses on building and maintaining effective communication between parties in order to work towards realistic and compatible goals in a peaceful and productive manner.